-How To Brine Your Turkey
+How to Brine Your Turkey

-Traditionally, there are two ways to brine a turkey, the wet brine or dry brine.
+Traditionally, there are two ways to brine a turkey, wet brine or dry brine.
 I prefer the dry brine, which is essentially pre-salting and seasoning your turkey, but it requires extra time to infuse the herb into the meat.

 This is the process of osmosis, where the salt pulls the moisture out of the meat, and then, if it sits long enough, it gets reabsorbed back in, with all the beautiful flavor of the herbs and other aromatics/seasoning.

 The longer it sits like this, the better.

 The wet brine method uses the same science; however, it’s a lot more involved, requires more fridge space for storage, and gets very messy.
 Plus, the skin remains wet, which prevents it from getting that beautiful crispy brown color.

 For the dry brine, I recommend at least one tablespoon of Kosher salt per every 5-6 lbs of meat, plus a medley of herbs such as sage, rosemary, thyme, and freshly ground pepper.

 Seasoning Your Turkey With Sage, Thyme, Rosemary, and Ground Black Pepper